 As for the ingredient, the Bull-Dog Tonkatsu sauce consists of tomato, apple, prune, lemon, carrot, onion, brewed vinegar, high fructose corn syrup, sugar, salt, starch, yeast extract, soybean, and spices.

 On the other hand, the Otafuku Okonomiyaki sauce is made with tomato, dates, onion, high fructose corn syrup, sugar, brewed vinegar, hydrolyzed vegetable protein, salt, alcohol, soy sauce, spices, oyster extract, meat extract, yeast extract, kombu seaweed, protein hydrolyzate, shiitake mushroom, processed starch, amino acid, and caramel pigment.

-In a word, Tonkatsu sauce is a thick, rich version of Japanese Worcester sauce.
-It is somewhat sweet and is characterized by its moderate spiciness.
+Taste-wise, in a word, Tonkatsu sauce is a thick, umami-rich version of Japanese Worcester sauce.
+It is somewhat sweet and characterized by its moderate spiciness.

 In addition to the Tonkatsu pork cutlet, many Japanese people like to eat shredded cabbage with Tonkatsu sauce.
-The thick rich brown sauce is also commonly used as a seasoning for “Yakisoba (焼きそば)” noodles.
+The thick flavorful brown sauce is also commonly used as a seasoning in “Yakisoba (焼きそば)” noodles.

-Okonomiyaki sauce matches especially well with Okonomiyaki pancake, but it can also be used as a seasoning for noodle dishes, such as Yakisoba and Yaki Udon, and as a sauce for “Takoyaki (たこ焼き)” octopus balls as well.
+Okonomiyaki sauce pairs perfectly with Okonomiyaki pancake, but it can also be used as a seasoning for noodle dishes, such as Yakisoba and Yaki Udon, and goes well with “Takoyaki (たこ焼き)” octopus balls as well.

-Additionally, some Japanese home cooks use Okonomiyaki sauce as a secret seasoning in curry, and some like to use it by combining with other seasonings.
+Additionally, some Japanese home cooks like to use Okonomiyaki sauce as a secret seasoning in curry, and some others use the brown sauce combining with other seasonings.